CS3219-AY2526Sem1/cs3219-ay2526s1-project-g27/README.md

 3. **Developer Experience**: Easy debugging, single command startup
 5. **Real-Time Features**: WebSocket infrastructure for collaboration and chat

-The combination of Docker for development and Kubernetes for production ensures consistency across environments while maintaining the flexibility to scale individual components based on demand.
+The use of Docker for development ensures consistency across environments.

-For additional guidance, see: